CityOfLosAngeles/webcode-toolkit/README.md

 * https://helpx.adobe.com/indesign/using/scripting.html

 ### Drupal
-To install the Drupal module, place the epub_import folder and all of it's contents into the sites/all/modules/ directory of your Drupal installation.
+To install the Drupal modules, place the module's folder and all of it's contents into the sites/all/modules/ directory of your Drupal installation.
 Then you need to enable the module on the site's Module Administration page (/admin/modules).

 Additional information can be found here:
 * https://www.drupal.org/docs/7/extending-drupal-7/installing-drupal-7-contributed-modules

+## Importing an Epub File
-Once installed, Epub files can be imported into Drupal from here:
+Once the epub_import module is installed, Epub files can be imported into Drupal from here:
-* /admin/epub-import
+* /admin/config/content/epub-import

+If you have the dashboard module installed, you may also place a block labeled "Epub Import: Import form" on the Dashboard page to import the content into Drupal.

+The import form has the following options:

+* Upload file(s): A file upload field that accepts a .epub file.
+* Book: If you have enabled the bookshow module, this option lets you select a Book previously created in Drupal to import the content into.
+* Header level: Select the header tag used in your Epub file that will interpreted as node titles in Drupal.
+* Publishing options: This selector lets you decide what to do if duplicate content is discovered (either create new content or replace existing).
+If you have enabled the bookshow module and selected to replace existing content, you are asked to specify which top level book section you wish to replace.

 ## Configuration options

-### InDesign HTML Tags
+### InDesign Export Tagging
 Using InDesign’s own features you can define HTML elements that get included in the Epub file from the character styles.
-While in the Character Styles window click the Export Tagging menu link to customize the options for "Epub and HTML”.
+While in the Paragraph or Character Styles window click the Export Tagging menu link to customize the options for "Epub and HTML”.

-* Tag: Select “span” to properly export the tags to the Epub file.
+* Tag: Select the desired HTML tag to include it with the content in the Epub file.
-* Class: Insert a class name you want included with this particular character style.
+* Class: Enter a class name you want included with this particular style.

+The following classes are currently supported:

+* ol (used for ordered lists)
+* ul (used for unordered lists)
+* taxonomy_* (used for Drupal taxonomy terms; the * is a placeholder for the vocabulary's field name)

-### Drupal Module
+### Epub Import Module
-Once enabled, the Drupal module offers the following ways to further customize the feature:
+Once enabled, the module offers the following ways to further customize the feature:

 * Import Epub as: Select the content type that should be used when an Epub file is imported.
 * Text format: Select the default Drupal text format for imported text content.